Call Center Analytics: What They are and How to Use Them Effectively

 2. Text Analytics

-Like speech analytics, text analytics analyzes written communications such as emails, chats, customer surveys, social media interactions, and support tickets to extract valuable insights and improve call center operations.
+Text analytics analyzes written communications such as emails, chats, customer surveys, social media interactions, and support tickets to extract valuable insights and improve call center operations.

 Text analytics provide insights into customer preferences, common issues, and opportunities for improving written communication strategies.